Kissinger’s Dark Secret: The Nazi Lesson That Built His Empire

 Born Heinz Alfred Kissinger in Fürth, Bavaria, in 1923, he grew up in an observant Jewish household.
 He watched a civilized society, a “cultured Germany,” descend into an abyss of hatred and violence, forcing his family to flee to America when he was just 15.
 This profound loss, the disintegration of all that seemed secure, shaped his worldview forever.

 The documentary reveals that for Kissinger, his experience in the 1930s generated a deep, abiding pessimism about the human condition.
-He concluded that “norms and rules” are utterly incapable of protecting you from evil.
-This is the emotional trigger: the fear that the very institutions we rely on are a fragile illusion.
+He concluded that “norms and rules” were utterly incapable of protecting individuals from evil.
+This was the emotional trigger: the fear that the very institutions we rely on are a fragile illusion.

 Power as the Only God

-If rules won’t protect you, what will?
+If rules will not protect you, what will?
 For Kissinger, the answer was unambiguous: power.
 This core belief became the operating system for his tenure as National Security Advisor and Secretary of State under President Richard Nixon.

 It is a stunning contradiction: the man who personally drove up to the Arm concentration camp near Hanover in 1945 and was “staggered” by the sight of starving, tortured prisoners, would later justify policies that caused immense human suffering.
 He saw the Holocaust not as a call for moral interventionism, but as proof that only overwhelming strength could guarantee survival.